13742X/app.garlip.com/README.md

 -   Microsoft SSO redirect loop on failure.
 -   If copyright already exists, the modal messages are the same if either Register button is clicked.
 -   Removed progress status after 3 seconds or if modal opens.
+-   A number of instances where local time was being ingested instead of UTC at database level.

 ## [0.1.7] - 2025-07-24 - Various fixes